 Q: My email is still getting clipped after optimization.
 What do I do?

-Try both methods together: First optimize your MJML structure, then minify the code.
+Try both methods together: First optimize your MJML structure, then enable the Minify button when exporting.
 If you're still over 102 KB, you may need to shorten your content or split it into multiple emails.

 Q: Will minifying my code affect how the email looks?